Convergence to good non-optimal critical points in the training of neural networks: Gradient descent optimization with one random initialization overcomes all bad non-global local minima with high probability: Introduction

 Let us also comment on some of the shortcomings of \cref{theorem_intro_2} and \cref{theorem_intro}, respectively.
-First, we would like to point out that \cref{theorem_intro_2} and \cref{theorem_intro} only establish convergence to zero for the time-continuous GF dynamics (see \cref{theorem_intro_2:eq:assgf} and \cref{eq:def_GF_dynamics2}) -- which is, of course, not implementable on a computer -- but not for \emph{time-discrete GD optimization methods}, in particular, not for the practically relevant \emph{stochastic GD method}.
+First, we would like to point out that \cref{theorem_intro_2} and \cref{theorem_intro} only establish convergence to zero for the time-continuous \GF\ dynamics (see \cref{theorem_intro_2:eq:assgf} and \cref{eq:def_GF_dynamics2}) -- which is, of course, not implementable on a computer -- but not for \emph{time-discrete \GD\ optimization methods}, in particular, not for the practically relevant \emph{stochastic \GD\ method}.
 Moreover, instead of merely using a large number of input-output data pairs, \cref{theorem_intro_2} and \cref{theorem_intro} also exploit the explicit knowledge of the probability distribution of the input data in the gradient dynamics (see \cref{theorem_intro_2:eq:risk}--\cref{theorem_intro_2:eq:assgf} and \cref{eq:theorem_intro_risk_function}--\cref{eq:def_GF_dynamics2}).
-However, in our subjective point of view, the key difficulty in the mathematical analysis of the training of ANNs is the issue to overcome with high probability all bad non-global local minimum points which is already fully present in the case of time-continuous GF processes and we expect that it will be possible to extend \cref{theorem_intro_2} and \cref{theorem_intro}, respectively, to cover also these more practically relevant situations by using, among other things, the findings in Dereich \& Kassing~\cite{DereichKassing2021}.
-Another key shortcoming of \cref{theorem_intro_2} and \cref{theorem_intro}, respectively, is the fact that only the (inner) bias parameters of the ANNs are trained but not the weight parameters and this shortcoming seems indeed to be extremely hard to relax.
+However, in our subjective point of view, the key difficulty in the mathematical analysis of the training of \ANNs\ is the issue to overcome with high probability all bad non-global local minimum points which is already fully present in the case of time-continuous \GF\ processes and we expect that it will be possible to extend \cref{theorem_intro_2} and \cref{theorem_intro}, respectively, to cover also these more practically relevant situations by using, among other things, the findings in Dereich \& Kassing~\cite{DereichKassing2024}.
+Another key shortcoming of \cref{theorem_intro_2} and \cref{theorem_intro}, respectively, is the fact that only the (inner) bias parameters of the \ANNs\ are trained but not the weight parameters and this shortcoming seems indeed to be extremely hard to relax.
 Nonetheless, we would like to point out that the optimization landscapes associated to \cref{theorem_intro_2} and \cref{theorem_intro} still admit a large number of bad non-global local minimum points whose risk values are far away from the optimal risk value of the global minimum points.
-Roughly speaking, our approach in this work is to simplify the training scenario for ANNs in a way \begin{itemize} \item so that, one the one hand, the optimization problem becomes significantly \emph{simplified} which enabled us to establish \cref{theorem_intro_2} and \cref{theorem_intro} and \item so that, one the other hand, the optimization problem is still \emph{difficult} enough to provide a complicated optimization landscape with a large number of bad non-global local minimum points. \end{itemize} We conjecture that the central reasons/arguments for the convergence results in \cref{theorem_intro_2} and \cref{theorem_intro} developed in \cref{sec:anns_with_clipping} (in the situation of \cref{theorem_intro_2}) and \cref{sec:anns_with_relu} (in the situation of \cref{theorem_intro}) -- with high probability \emph{overcoming all bad non-global local minimum points} and \emph{convergence to good critical points}; see \cref{intro_item_I,intro_item_II} above -- is not only the reason for the convergence in the simplified shallow ANN training situations in \cref{theorem_intro_2} and \cref{theorem_intro} but is also the reason for the success of GD optimization methods in the usual non-simplified training situations of ANNs.
-In particular, in \cref{sec:numerical_simulations} we present a series of numerical simulation results for the \emph{standard stochastic GD optimization method} as well as for the popular \emph{Adam optimizer} (see \cite{DBLP:journals/corr/KingmaB14}) for several ANN architectures (including shallow ANNs with just one hidden layer and deep ANNs with two or three hidden layers) and each of these numerical simulations suggests that with high probability the considered GD optimization method \emph{overcomes all bad non-global local minimum points}, \emph{does not converge to a global minimum point}, but \emph{does converge to a good non-optimal critical point} whose risk value is very close to the optimal risk value of the global minimum points.